AI DJ Project — A dialog between human and AI through music

 We have performed several times in different locations in Japan and Europe.
-Sometimes the music selection of the system suits the atmosphere very well, but at times it appears alien to human DJ and the audience.
+Sometimes the music selection of the system suits the atmosphere very well, but at times it appears alien to the human DJ and the audience.
 This slight unpredictability brings an amusing tension into the performance, which is only made possible by the interaction between the human and AI DJs.

 We also found that the audience still needs physical embodiment of AI DJ, to which they can project their emotional bond with the music.
 We have introduced a very minimalistic head-only robot, which keeps nodding to the beats.
 A GoPro camera attached to the robot provided the first-person view of the robot and gave an impression of “autonomy” to the audience.
-The design of physical artifact embodying the existence of AI is an open and intriguing question to investigate in the future.
+The design of physical artifacts embodying the existence of AI is an open and intriguing question to investigate in the future.

 4. Call for collaborators

 If you are interested in working on this project, for better beatmatching algorithms/crowd-reading process, etc., please feel free to drop me a line!: